bryanbraun/bryanbraun.github.io/_posts/2023-06-06-the-stories-we-tell-ourselves.md

 All it took was a new story—a better story—and everything changed.

 Imagine how much better our lives could be if we could **deliberately choose** our stories, instead of adopting whatever random narratives drift across our news and social media feeds.
-We'd have this powerful tool for helping us overcome obstacles and break out of bouts of unhappiness<a href="#footnote-1"><sup>1</sup></a>.
+We'd have this powerful tool for helping us overcome obstacles and break out of bouts of unhappiness<sup id="fnref-1"><a href="#fn-1" class="footnote-ref">1</a></sup>.

 [!["Pain is a fact.
 Suffering is a choice" - Naval Ravikant]({{site.url}}/assets/images/pain-vs-suffering.jpg)](https://twitter.com/naval/status/1389064024378122241?lang=en)